y-z-zhang/y-z-zhang.github.io/simultaneous-block-diagonalization.md

 > As an application, we rigorously characterize the stability of chimera states in networks with multiple types of interactions.

 ### Code
-Our Matlab code to find a finest simultaneous block diagonalization of matrices can be found [here](https://github.com/y-z-zhang/net-sync-sym).
+Our Matlab code to find the finest simultaneous block diagonalization of matrices can be found [here](https://github.com/y-z-zhang/net-sync-sym).

 ### References
-* **Y. Zhang** and A. E. Motter, *Symmetry-independent stability analysis of synchronization patterns*, [arXiv:2003.05461](https://arxiv.org/abs/2003.05461), to appear in SIAM Review
+* __Y.
+Zhang__ and A. E. Motter, *Symmetry-independent stability analysis of synchronization patterns*, [SIAM Rev. 62 817–836 (2020)](https://doi.org/10.1137/19M127358X)